mattvenn/usbc-synth-psu/README.md

 # functional todo

 * check noise with a 3v generated supply into PO
+* looks like aukey charger only goes up to 12v, so add a jumper to short out one of the DC switchers

 # schematic todo

+* check max input dc/dc - 5v! need to find another
 * check
 * mosfet and check pinout
 * double check pinout and wiring of usb chip
-* check max input dc/dc
 * calculate all R1 & R2 for dc/dc
 * calculate all LED R
 * add more psu outputs